Bareos

 TuiWidgets

-Extensible Messaging and Presence Protocol (XMPP, originally named Jabber) is an open communication protocol designed for instant messaging (IM), presence information, and contact list maintenance.
-Based on XML, it enables the near-real-time exchange of structured data between two or more network entities.
+Extensible Messaging and Presence Protocol (XMPP) s an open communication protocol designed for instant messaging (IM), presence information, and contact list maintenance.
+Based on XML (Extensible Markup Language), it enables the near-real-time exchange of structured data between two or more network entities.
 Designed to be extensible, the protocol offers a multitude of applications beyond traditional IM in the broader realm of message-oriented middleware, including signalling for VoIP, video, file transfer, gaming and other uses.
+It is also known as Jabber (not the Cisco product).